JackCongitiveE/orbital-decay/README.md

-# REQUIRES BOTH TRC 2.6+ AND FUSION 0.1.6+ TO WORK PROPERLY
+# REQUIRES FUSION 0.1.6+ TO WORK PROPERLY

 The game of current versions is...
 Crossout - a post-apocalyptic MMO action game, the devs of which didn't pay me for promoting da thing:(